Girls (Aespa EP): Background and release

 On June 1, 2022, a teaser marking the release of Aespa's upcoming extended play (EP) was posted on the group's various social media accounts.
 The teaser was a short video with a "panorama of a digital mountain range" and a "burst of synth-heavy music".
 It was then announced that the group would release their second EP, titled Girls, on July 8.
 It was the group's first EP since Savage in October 2021, and their first release since their 2021 remake of the song "Dreams Come True", originally by S.E.S.
 Girls was released in South Korea and the United States by both SM Entertainment and Warner Records, with whom SM Entertainment signed a global partnership for music content distribution and marketing promotions earlier in the year.
 In an interview with Billboard, Giselle reiterated that Aespa would travel to the US to promote the EP.
 Digital and physical pre-sales for the EP opened on June 2.

 Aespa was selected as the June artist for Apple Music's Up Next, a global campaign designating the most anticipated artists of the month amongst new artists worldwide.
 Alongside making pre-orders for Girls available, the group also released a feature short film for Up Next.
 They released "Illusion" as a pre-release song for the promotions on various music streaming services on June 1, 2022.
 On June 24, the English version of "Life's Too Short" was released as the EP's second pre-release single.
 The group debuted the song live at the Coachella Valley Music and Arts Festival.

 In an interview with the Audacy, Inc., it was revealed that the release of Girls had been postponed to July 8 from its original date to "make way for more refinements to be made to its songs".
 On June 24, 2022, in an exclusive interview with Korean media StarNews, the group mentioned that they were wondering if "Lingo" or "Illusion" should be released as a pre-release single.
 Eventually the members felt the latter fits the album's concept better and has "Aespa's color".

 Composition

-The standard edition of the mini album is about nineteen minutes long, consisting of 6 tracks, while the digital adds the group's previously released singles "Black Mamba", "Forever", and "Dreams Come True".
+The standard edition of the EP is about nineteen minutes long, consisting of 6 tracks, while the digital adds the group's previously released singles "Black Mamba", "Forever", and "Dreams Come True".
 Girls features various genres such as pop.
 Lyrically, the album discusses themes of love, self-confidence, friendship, alliance, and more.
-Rolling Stones Kristine Kwak noted that while "Girls" and "Illusion" are closer to the group's futuristic sound, the rest of the mini album is "more light-hearted side of the girls with themes of not taking life too seriously".
+Rolling Stones Kristine Kwak noted that while "Girls" and "Illusion" are closer to the group's futuristic sound, the rest of the EP is "more light-hearted side of the girls with themes of not taking life too seriously".